elecfreaks/learn-en/microbitKit/iot_kit/excel_and_microbit.md

  ![](./images/case_excel_05.jpg)

-3.If it passes from the terminal simulator, go to "device manager"-choose "port", find "USB serial device".
+3.If it passes from the terminal simulator, go to "device manager"choose "port", find "USB serial device".

 ![](./images/case_excel_10.jpg)